 If one of these economic inputs falls and no other parts of the chain can cover the decline, GDP will decrease, which will impact the standard of living of the population.

-Governments and central banks use GDP to decide monetary policy and government initiatives.
+Governments and central banks use GDP to decide monetary policy and government initiatives, which impact everyone.

-For example, the Bank of England or Federal Reserve may decide to to stimulate a stagnant economy with loose monetary policy – expand money supply to encourage spending.
-This might include lowering interest rates and introducing quantitative easing (QE) – where new money is created to buy investments like government bonds.
+If the Bank of England decided to stimulate a stagnant economy, they might loosen monetary policy by cutting interest rates and introducing quantitative easing (QE) – where new money is created to buy investments like government bonds.

 This would be bad news for savers as the returns on their savings accounts will reduce, although borrowers will enjoy access to cheap money.